superb-dev/wallet-fastapi-dynamodb/README.md

 ```

-:warning: It is better to set upper limit to the client to the 5 or something like,
+:warning: It is better to set upper limit to the client to the 5 or something like, and warn user that operation unprocessable if limit is reached.

-and warn user that operation unprocessable if limit is reached.
+:point_right: Recommended client retries: **5**

 # Components design